superhussain/Personal-Portfolio/_posts/2015-09-10-polyphasic-adventures-1.markdown

 date:   2015-09-10 07:00:00
 cover: "polyphasic-1.jpg"
 ---
 If you haven't been following my blog, last week I announced I will be trying a new sleep routine called polyphasic sleep.
-If you haven't been following or forgot, let me give you a better understanding of what it is and what it hopes to accomplish.
+Before I go on about my experience, let me give you a better understanding of what it is and what it hopes to accomplish.

-Ever crawled into bed at the end of the day and wished you were able to finish the tasks you had planned for the day?
-Ever wished you were able to learn this new programming language or be able to work on that app you always wanted to make but just couldn't find the time?
+Ever crawled into bed at the end of the day and wish you were able to finish the tasks you had planned for the day?
+Ever wish you were able to learn this new programming language or be able to work on that app you always wanted to make but just couldn't find the time?

 I'm with you mate.
 The biggest constraint for me in life has been the lack of time.
-Trust is, the time is there, we just don't take advantage of it.
+Truth is, the time is there, we just don't take advantage of it.

 People measure your life by the amount of years you've lived, I think differently.
 I believe life should be measured by every minute, second, millisecond, microsecond, nanosecond, and even every **picosecond**.
 It doesn't mean anything if you live for 100 years and accomplish nothing.
 What gives your life value is what you leave behind.